Trinity (comic book): Trinity (first series)

-The villains come out of the ritual with power close to that of gods, only to discover that Despero had been replaced from the very beginning by a disguised Kanjar Ro.
-Also, a new Trinity has been formed in the alternate world, consisting of Black Adam as a stand-in for Superman, Tomorrow Woman filling in Wonder Woman's role, and Green Arrow now becoming Gotham's protector, and later due to a ripple in reality the role is turned over from Green Arrow and Speedy to Ragman and Tatters.
-As all of this takes place, Krona escapes the Cosmic Egg and seeks the aid of the Controllers to contact the consciousness of the universe itself, but is betrayed and instead destroys their laboratory planet when the Controllers attempt to restrain him and drain his energies for study.
-Upon doing this, he hears the planet's consciousness say "freed".
-Krona leaves to do the same for as many planets as he can.
+The villains come out of the ritual with godlike power, only to discover that Despero had been replaced from the beginning by Kanjar Ro.
+Also, a new Trinity has been formed, consisting of Black Adam, Tomorrow Woman, and Green Arrow.
+Amidst this, Krona escapes the Cosmic Egg and seeks the aid of the Controllers to contact the consciousness of the universe, but is betrayed and instead destroys their laboratory.